shimniok/lma/firmware/UserGuide.md

 elapses, the Ultra-Micro Lost Model Alarm (umlma) will beep SOS every 10 seconds for many hours until you find your missing aircraft.

-Also, don't run your battery too low.
-The umlma also reminds you to land and recharge by beeping W in Morse code after the warning time elapses.
+Also, don't run your aircraft battery too low.
+The umlma reminds you to land and recharge by beeping W in Morse code after the warning time elapses.

 Features